GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 # Fault Model Building Tools

-This module contains a set of functionalities to create an OpenQuake source model from a active fault database in geojson format.
+This module includes a set of functionalities to create an OpenQuake source model from an active fault database in geojson format.

 ## Getting Started